wanghaisheng/responsive-landing-page-starter/content/blog/en/the-ultimate-list-of-fun-apis-for-your-next-coding-project.md

 Whether you are excited about the same APIs as I am or are more interested in other APIs on the list, with all of these excellent APIs to choose from,  it is such an exciting time to be a programmer!

+Do you need even more inspiration?
+Check out [The Ultimate List of Ideas for Your Next Hackathon](https://learn.vonage.com/blog/2021/10/27/31-hackathon-ideas-for-your-next-marathon-coding-event/).

 Best of luck with your next coding project!

 <!--EndFragment-->